Quick Overview:

 How Paragraph Formatting Works in Word

-Any changes to the paragraph formatting of existing text will only affect the paragraph where the insertion point (cursor) is currently positioned as well as any additional selected paragraphs.
+Any changes to the paragraph formatting of existing text will only affect the paragraph where the insertion point (cursor) is currently positioned, as well as any additional selected paragraphs.

-One advantage of this approach is once paragraph formatting is set up, all you need to do is press [Enter], and all paragraph formatting (as well as any current character formatting) will be “copied” forward to the next paragraph.
-This means indents, bullets, tabs, alignment, and other formatting does not have to be turned on for each new paragraph.
+One advantage of this approach is that once paragraph formatting is set up, all you need to do is press [Enter], and all paragraph formatting (as well as any current character formatting) will be “copied” forward to the next paragraph.
+This means indents, bullets, tabs, alignment, and other formatting do not have to be turned on for each new paragraph.

 Document or Page Formatting

-Document or page formatting usually determines the appearance of the entire document regardless of the size of the document and includes:
+Document or page formatting usually determines the appearance of the entire document, regardless of the size of the document, and includes:

 - Margins